lpefferkorn/cfe-profiler/README.md

 # Usage

-* Set LD_PRELOAD and run cf-agent as usual, statistics will be displayed at the end of cf-agent execution:
+* Set LD_PRELOAD environment variable and run cf-agent as usual, statistics will be displayed at the end of cf-agent execution:

     LD_PRELOAD=/path/to/cfe_profiler35.so cf-agent